 The Bahamas are definitely a popular place for tourism.
 After all, who doesn’t like sun, sand, and beach?
 Well, I suppose not everyone, I certainly do!
 So when my boyfriend invited me to go check it out with him and some of his family it didn’t take a lot of arm twisting to get me to say yaaas!

-Usually I fully document my trips in a YouTube video, but because we were traveling with people who didn’t necessarily want to be on camera I decided to just record one of our experiences during the trip instead.
+Usually I fully document my trips in a YouTube video, but I decided to just record one of our more memorable experiences during the trip instead.
 We took a boat to go to Rose Island one day and that seemed like a good one to show some of the highlights of being in The Bahamas.

 There were just three of us on this trip – me, my partner, and his mother.
 But we were joined by other people who were spending the day on the island as well.
 Once we got to the island everyone was able to do whatever they liked, so if snorkeling wasn’t something they wanted to experience, they certainly didn’t have to!

 One really interesting thing about the Bahamas is the wildlife, which includes everything from peacocks to iguanas.
 Definitely not the kind of thing you’ll generally see on a walk through Vancouver, BC where I usually live.
 Or probably most anywhere in Canada as far as I know. 😉 The national bird of The Bahamas is the flamingo, and the national fish is a beautiful creature known as the blue marlin.
 I think ours is the beaver… I mean, it must be, no? 😀